China: Satellites find mock-ups of US ships at target range | DW | 08.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The outlines of an aircraft carrier and at least one destroyer have been spotted at a Chinese site the US Naval Institute says is used for target practice.
+The outlines of an aircraft carrier and at least one destroyer have been spotted at a Chinese site the US Naval Institute said is used for target practice.

 Satellite imaging has discovered what appear to be full-scale replicas of US warships in a Chinese desert, agencies reported on Monday.

-Note: Correction (November 8, 2021): A previous version of this article misidentified the position of Wang Wenbin.
-DW apologizes for the error